 DISTRIBUTION OF INVASIVE JAPANESE BARBERRY AND MULTIFLORA ROSE IN CONNECTICUT

 The goal of this study is to determine the value of producing statewide maps for Japanese Barberry (Berberis thunbergii) and Multiflora Rose (Rosa multiflora) utilizing medium resolution satellite imagery from Sentinel-2/Landsat.
 Early spring is the best period to use remote sensing imagery to monitor both populations, according to their distinctive phenological signals using normalized difference vegetation index (NDVI).
-The extended leaf phenology of the invasive plants allows researchers to distinguish invasive plant leaves from the native canopy, before the upper canopy closes using early spring (leaf-off) images.
+With the extended leaf phenology of invasive plants, researchers can distinguish them from native plants before the upper canopy closes using early spring (leaf-off) images.

-UConn Fenton Tract showing understory plants leafing out before the canopy closes mid-May, 2018.
+Drone video of UConn Fenton Tract showing understory plants leafing out before the canopy closes in mid-May, 2018.
 Drone video credit: Dr. Nancy Marek, Founder of BirdHabitatBot.

-In this study, we will create a machine learning based approach to map two invasive plant species using Sentinel/Landsat time series imagery.
-To gather reference data for machine learning model training/validation and accuracy assessment, we will work closely with a variety of stakeholders, including Connecticut DEEP (Department of Energy and Environmental Protection), CIPWG (Connecticut Invasive Plant Working Group), UConn forestry extension, UConn agricultural experiment station, land trusts, and other conservation organizations.
+In this study, we created a Multinomial Logistic Regression (MLR), which is a machine learning based approach, to map two invasive plant species using Sentinel-2 time series imagery.
+To train and validate the model, we are working closely with a variety of stakeholders, including Connecticut DEEP (Department of Energy and Environmental Protection), CIPWG (Connecticut Invasive Plant Working Group), UConn forestry extension, UConn agricultural experiment station, land trusts, and other conservation organizations.
 Maps of invasive plant species will be shared as ArcGIS StoryMaps.
-A GitHub repository will make training data, machine learning models, and open-source pipelines available to multiple users.
-The results of this will support invasive plant management activities in Connecticut's forests.
+A GitHub repository will make training data, machine learning models, and open-source pipelines, available to multiple users.

 CONNECTICUT SURFACE WATER CLARITY ASSESSMENT (MULTI-TEMPORAL ASSESSMENT OF CONNECTICUT LAKE WATER CLARITY)